 Eating a proper diet is essential to optimal health.
 It’s important to learn the difference between a good diet and a bad diet which can be harmful to your body.
 As a certified personal trainer, I have several people come up to me and share their latest diet program every single week.
 There is no doubt that there are many ways to lose weight, but you can’t compromise your health when following a fad diet that promises weight loss.

 With 72% of the U.S. population being overweight and the United States being the world leader in obesity, there are millions of people who want to trim down and lose weight.
 It seems that almost everyone is looking for that magic pill to help them lose those unwanted pounds.
 There are literally hundreds of fad diets out there and many of these diets often only provide short-term results of less than one year.
 Ever wonder what happens to these success stories once the individual goes off their special diet?
-The people who I see in the gym end up even fatter than there were before they started!
+The people who I see in the gym end up even fatter than they were before they started!
 The true success of any diet plan is something that can be maintained over the long-term that provides your body with all the vital nutrients to living a healthy life.
 I’m in the business of making people healthy and I can’t think of one person that has made significant improvements to their health or their body using a fad diet.

 Fad Diet Facts